Follow these instructions to collaborate on AGL through the Gerrit review system.

 Updating existing Gerrit Review

-$ cd documentation # Working Repository $ git review -d 25678 # Download review, 25678 is change number ### CODE the CHANGES $ git add <file> # Track the changed files $ git commit -s # Signed Commit Message $ git review # Submit Changes to review $ git checkout octopus # Return to octopus branch
+$ cd documentation # Working Repository $ git review -d 25678 # Download review, 25678 is change number ### CODE the CHANGES $ git add <file> # Track the changed files $ git commit -s # Signed Commit Message $ git review # Submit Changes to review $ git checkout master # Return to master branch

 Reviewing Using Gerrit

 Add: This button allows the change submitter to manually add names of people who should review a change; start typing a name and the system will auto-complete based on the list of people registered and with access to the system.
 They will be notified by email that you are requesting their input.

 Abandon: This button is available to the submitter only; it allows a committer to abandon a change and remove it from the merge queue.

 Change-ID: This ID is generated by Gerrit (or system).
 It becomes useful when the review process determines that your commit(s) have to be amended.
 You may submit a new version; and if the same Change-ID header (and value) are present, Gerrit will remember it and present it as another version of the same change.